reyfran/folder/web/README.md

 • Universal Search – Instantly find past meetings, notes, and documents.

 • Meeting Hub – View and manage past meetings with rich context.
+• `/record` page – Record audio directly in your browser and let the backend transcribe it with Whisper.

 • Optimized for Speed – Built upon our SOTA retrieval algorithm called FAFSeach.